bltb/xero-ruby/README.md

 Here are a few things you should be aware of as a contributor:
 * Xero has adopted the Contributor Covenant [Code of Conduct](https://github.com/XeroAPI/xero-ruby/blob/master/CODE_OF_CONDUCT.md), we expect all contributors in our community to adhere to it
-* If you raise an issue then please make sure to fill out the github issue template, doing so helps us help you
+* If you raise an issue then please make sure to fill out the GitHub issue template, doing so helps us help you
 * You’re welcome to raise PRs.
 As our SDKs are generated we may use your code in the core SDK build instead of merging your code
 * We have a [contribution guide](https://github.com/XeroAPI/xero-ruby/blob/master/CONTRIBUTING.md) for you to follow when contributing to this SDK
-* Curious about how we generate our SDK’s?
+* Curious about how we generate our SDKs?
 Have a [read of our process](https://devblog.xero.com/building-sdks-for-the-future-b79ff726dfd6) and have a look at our [OpenAPISpec](https://github.com/XeroAPI/Xero-OpenAPI)
 * This software is published under the [MIT License](https://github.com/XeroAPI/xero-ruby/blob/master/LICENSE)

 For questions that aren’t related to SDKs please refer to our [developer support page](https://developer.xero.com/support/).